rfong/sustenance/bread/ny_sourdough_bagels.md

 ### Dough

-Mix dry ingredients and then mix together with the sponge until incorporated.
+Combine dry ingredients.
+Mix all dough ingredients together with the sponge until incorporated.

 Knead the dough until smooth and elastic.
 Your goal is dough that is tough and non-sticky.
 If sticky, you may need to add more flour.
 If you see tears or stretch marks, dip your hands in water or add a few drops of water.